Grimlock257/Python-AQACodePuzzle/README.md

 # Introduction
 This was coursework 1 for GCSE Computer Science that I completed in 2015.

 This project has no dependencies other than Python.
+Developed with Python 3.

 The code uploaded is exactly as I left it in 2015 (other than I fixed a few typos in the comments - of which I don't know why I made so many for practically every line of code!)